 Statistics Class is one of those oddball math classes because it is one of the first university level math class that a student will take.
 See most students coming into statistics have gotten into the 1.
 Attendance 2.
 Speech 3.
 Syllabus 4.
 Done Stats does not necesserily act like that because stats is more labor intensive the first week.
 Most of the information though is only required on the first test but is necessary for the rest of the semester.
 For instance Statistics is the math where students COLLECT, ORGANIZE, ANALYZE AND SUMMARIZE large amounts of data.
 Hmm...
 If students studied that definition just for a second, they know what the rest of the semester is going to bring them, but we will continue that in a different posting.
 First important thing to notice is the title of my blog.
-PPSS This is probably the most important item you need for class because it is arranged to help with the first test.
-A... read more
+PPSS This is probably the most important item you need for class because it is... read more

 You can find some really good resources for math test prep in the used bookstores in a college town.
 Some examples that I like are: (1) Humongous Book of ______________ Problems (fill in the blank with your math topic); (2) the REA Problem Solvers series; and (3) the Schaum's Outlines.
 If you don't live near a college town it might be worth a Saturday trip just to buy books.
 Alternately, all of these are available (used) through the Amazon Marketplace sellers at really low prices.
 You should preview each title of these book series that you might be considering to be sure you like the authors style.
 Each one is different.
 You may like one series' treatment of Pre-Calc but prefer a different series for Calculus.
 So how do you use these books ?
 They are an alternate resource for explanations of basic concepts and problem solving techniques.
-You should use them as 'hint mills' and sources of problems to make up your own practice exams.
-Sometimes you will... read more
+You should use them as 'hint mills' and sources of problems to... read more

 Before I go run a marathon, play with my family at the pool, ride a roller coaster, head to the beach, or eat some serious amounts of ice cream, I will look back on the successful school year I have had.
 I got to tutor over 15 students in Middle School, High School, SAT, and College Math...and even Chemistry!
 I watched GPAs rise for everybody-some were happy just to pass that College Math course to graduate, others enjoyed their hard earned As that were brought up from the D level.
 I must say, that things did get crazy with exams at the end of the year, but it all worked out amidst our busy-ness.
 My tutoring schedule is light for the summer, and I am hoping nobody waits until December exams to contact me!
 I want things to be done the right way...after all of the swimming, adventure, and ice cream, of course! :) -Becky